curious-odd-man/RgxGen/README.md

 ## Try it now!!!

-Note: latest RELEASE version is imported there.
-See supported syntax below for details.

 Follow the link to Online IDE with already created simple project: [JDoodle](https://www.jdoodle.com/a/1NCw)

+Note: 1.0 version is imported there - unfortunately currently I can't change it to latest (1.1).

+Luckly there is no big difference between 1.0 and 1.1

 Enter your pattern and see the results.